- Vol 1: General - Topics Chapters Overview

 - The RTP should establish a purpose and need for regionally significant projects.

 - The RTP should include a listing of all regionally significant projects assumed to be constructed and open to travel in each of the analysis periods used for the air quality analysis.
 Individual project listings should include a brief description of the design concept and scope of the project.

-The following information should be included in the Preliminary Environmental Analysis Report (PEAR) prepared as part of the Project Initiation Document (PID).
+The following information should be included in the Preliminary Environmental Analysis Report (PEAR) prepared as part of the PID.

 - Determine whether conformity applies, and if so whether a conformity exemption applies.

 - Plan the cost, scope, and schedule for any air studies to be completed at the environmental document stage.

 - If needed, perform localized impact (hot-spot) and/or regional analysis; however, detailed analysis is usually best left for the actual environmental document phase because analysis at the PID stage is intended mainly to estimate scope and cost of environmental studies.